tidefield/wrapped/README.md

 Welcome!
 I'm making this repo public to be 100% transparent that this app is client-side only and does not collect or store any user data.
 All data processing happens locally in the browser.

 This is in early development.
-Only the following data sources are supported:
+The following data sources are supported:

+- **activities.csv** (recommended) - Complete export from Garmin Account Data Management
 - **Total Distance.csv** from Garmin Connect
 - **Steps.csv** from Garmin Connect

-Follow the landing page instructions to learn how to prepare your data.
+The app automatically detects and processes your data.
+For activities.csv, swimming distances are automatically converted from meters to kilometers.

 ## Contributing